 Don’t add salt to food when you’re cooking.
 Season foods with flavorings such as lemon, pepper, garlic, onion, and dried herbs instead.

 Take the saltshaker off the table.
 Replace it with salt-free herb mixes, spices, and salt substitutes.

 Get a cookbook of low-salt recipes.
 It can give you ideas for healthy and great-tasting meals.

 Choose low-salt snacks such as no-salt pretzels or crackers, air-popped popcorn, or low-fat frozen yogurt.

-Avoid condiments high in sodium, such as mustard, relish, ketchup, soy sauce, and Worcestershire sauce.
+Don't use condiments high in sodium.
+These include mustard, relish, ketchup, soy sauce, and Worcestershire sauce.

 When you eat out, ask that your food be cooked without added salt.
-Watch out for fast foods, which are often heavily salted.
+Watch out for fast foods.
+These are often heavily salted.

 Read labels before buying any food that isn’t fresh.
 Check the label for the milligrams of sodium in each serving.
 Watch out for high-sodium ingredients such as baking soda and saccharin.

 Don't eat foods that are pickled, smoked, or packed in brine or broth.